kylejgillett/sounderpy/paper.md

 # Summary

-SounderPy is a simple, open-source Python package for retrieving and plotting vertical profile (sounding) data.
+SounderPy is a simple, open-source Python package for retrieving, processing, & plotting vertical profile (sounding) data.
 Built for simplicity and reliability for all uses and users, this project’s goal is to provide a uniform method for sounding analysis across multiple data types.
 Severe weather analysis and forecasting requires a sound comprehension of thermodynamic and kinematic properties of the